stevedonovan/llib/readme.md

 not to produce the most efficient code possible but to explore the API and validate the refcounting semantics.

+Using this basic mechanism will cost your program less than 10Kb; a Linux executable using features from the whole library is less than 40Kb.

 A note on style: although C has been heavily influenced by C++ over the years, it remains C. So judicious use of statement macros like `FOR` is fine, if they are suitably hygenic: